haradakazuy02/FilesOp/README.md

         - pathstarts [pre1,pre2,..] : the relative paths of target file must start with pre1, pre2, and so on.
         - excludestarts [pre1,pre2,..] : the relative paths of target file must not start with pre1, pre2, and so on.
         - pathends [ext1,ext2,..] : the relative paths of target file must end with pre1, pre2, and so on.
+        - notonlyfile : target is not only file but alse directory.

     - cmmand..